Have you been working hard, doing the best you can to create an ideal life for yourself but all the forces seem aligned against you?

 If nothing else, you can do it with you morning coffee or whenever you take a coffee (or tea) break.
 Sip your beverage in a place where you can avoid as much noise and distraction as possible.
 Just sip and breathe without music, without internet, without anything.

 Say you don’t have time to be quiet?
 That’s just another indication of how badly you need it.
 It’s a reset, a centering mechanism.
 Get centered and watch your thoughts improve which in turn improves your whole state of mind.

 5. Raise Your Physical Vibration

 Scientific research has shown that physical exercise improves your mood.
-When you move your body somewhat strenuously, your brain rewards you by releasing endorphins (aka the “feel good” chemicals) into your bloodstream.
+When you move your body, your brain rewards you by releasing endorphins (aka the “feel good” chemicals) into your bloodstream.

 If you’re already an exercise enthusiast, you already know what we’re talking about here.

-If you’re not an exercise enthusiast, that’s cool and don’t worry, we’re not talking about joining a gym and hiring a trainer, we’re just talking about getting up, getting out, and moving around the arms and legs that Mother Nature gave you.
+If you’re not an exercise enthusiast, that’s cool and don’t worry, we’re not talking about joining a gym and hiring a trainer, we’re just talking about getting up, getting out, and moving your body around a bit.

 Take a walk.
 Take a swim.
 Take a hike.
 Ride a bike.
 Make it fun.
 The more you move around, the more you feel positive and optimistic.